fpezzati/keymaster/README.md

 ## 20241105
 Errors handling can be better with enum, I guess I'll get rid of dummy duplications.
 I also have to implement the 'verify' function.
 Or should I move to next IdP?

+## 20241109
+Error handling is no better with enums to me.
+After a brief experiment I decide to turn back on structs, maybe I am OOP biased, but they make more sense to me than enums.
+Way more easy..

+## 20241110